seehuhn/go-pdf/docs/content/pdf/text/fonts.md

   - If the CFF format is used, the font is embedded using the `FontFile3` entry in the font descriptor, and the `Subtype` entry in the font dictionary is set to `Type1C`.
-Only fonts which do not use CIDFont operators in their Top DICT are allowed, because Glyph names are required.
+Glyph names are required, and thus fonts which use CIDFont operators in their Top DICT cannot be used.

   - OpenType fonts are embedded using the `FontFile3` entry in the font descriptor, and the `Subtype` entry in the font dictionary is set to `OpenType`.
-The CFF fonts data is not allowed to use CIDFont operators.
+The CFF font data is not allowed to use CIDFont operators.
     The following OpenType tables are required: "CFF " and "cmap".

 - `MMType1` fonts are embedded as ordinary Type 1 fonts (a snapshot of the